samia-iqbal/BankApp/README.md

 Below is an updated version of my CI/CD Pipeline.
 ![updatepipeline](updatePipeline.png)

-Below is an updated version of my Kanban board.
+Below is an updated version of my Asana board.
 I have completed all of the required tasks successfully.
-However, was unable to create a prototype for the CookBookApp as I ran out of time.
+However, was unable to create a prototype for the BankApp as I ran out of time.

 ![Asana](asana.PNG)